Hi! Today, we'll learn how to build an AI Voice assistant like Siri that can understand what we say and speak back to us.

 npm init -y #initialize NPM package

-npm init express cors dotenv openai --save
+npm i express cors dotenv openai --save

 touch index.js #create a new empty file